 The concept of access to care involves the nature and timing of the care such that it is provided by qualified individuals using appropriate equipment, in conducive locations, and for purely medical reasons.
 Rold, in his excellent article “Thirty Years After Estelle v.
 Gamble: A Legal Retrospective” cites as an example a 1974 case in which an inmate with a severed ear was treated by having the ear removed and the stump stitched.

-The establishment of these three basic healthcare rights for US inmates became the foundation of healthcare delivery and therefore nursing practice in the corrections environment.
+The establishment of these three basic healthcare rights for US incarcerated persons became the foundation of healthcare delivery and therefore nursing practice in the corrections environment.

 Leave a Reply